Health & Safety

 During this challenging season, in order to facilitate corporate worship and life as a church community while also helping steward the physical health of those entrusted to our care, we are doing the following:

-- Extra cleaning: we always thoroughly clean the building each week, but during this season we take extra time to make sure doorknobs and other frequently touched surfaces are wiped down and sanitized.
+- Extra cleaning: we always thoroughly clean the building each week, but during this season we take extra time to make sure doorknobs and other frequently touched surfaces are wiped down and disinfected.
 The offering plates will be wiped down in between services as well.
-Additionally, we have purchased a sanitizing sprayer that we will use to sanitize the sanctuary in between the worship services.
+Additionally, we have purchased a sprayer that we will use to disinfect the sanctuary in between the worship services.

 - Suspending the greeting time: during this season, we will suspend both the greeting time and also the passing of the welcome pads.